jaguar2014/NewsApi/README.md

 2. userpage.html, which changes based on the roles of the user
 3. A BCrypt password encoder for encoding and comparing passwords
 4. A registration page (which takes a user name and password).
 Additional fields can be added.
+5.registered users can add topics and categories and get customized news